kshurik/rekkobook/docs/chapter1/content_filter.md

             epochs = EPOCHS)
 ```

-Now, let's make some checks by defining parameters for model ourselves.
+Now, let's make some checks by defining parameters for the model ourselves.
-Assume that we watched movie `batman` and based on that generate recommendation similar to it's description.
+Assume that we watched the movie `batman` and based on that generate recommendations similar to its description.
 To do that we need:
-- To extract movie id from `movies_inv_mapper` we created to map back titles from model output
+- To extract movie id from `movies_inv_mapper` we created to map back titles from the model output
-- Load embeddings from trained model
+- Load embeddings from the trained model
-- Use built-in most_similar() method to get most relevant recommendations based on film embedding
+- Use the built-in most_similar() method to get the most relevant recommendations based on film embedding
 - Finally, map title names for sense-check

 ```{code-cell} ipython3